-The DPT course (K11 Certified Personal Trainer (CPT) Course) is a course that gives you a complete overview of fitness and an in-depth understanding of the many aspects of personal fitness training.
-On successful completion of this course, you would be licensed to train professionally the United Arab Emirates, United Kingdom, Australia, New Zealand, and South Africa besides India where the marketing is simply booming with opportunities.
+The DPT course (K11 Diploma in Personal Training (DPT) Course) is a course that gives you a complete overview of fitness and an in-depth understanding of the many aspects of personal fitness training.
+On successful completion of this course, you would be licensed to train professionally the United Arab Emirates, United Kingdom, Australia, New Zealand, South Africa, Poland and Ireland besides India where the marketing is simply booming with opportunities.

-The DPT for Special Populations could be a value addition to the DPT course as it would enable you to work with clients who have either suffered injuries or have musculoskeletal disorders and require special care and attention.
+The CPT for Special Populations could be a value-addition to the DPT course as it would enable you to work with clients who have either suffered injuries or have musculoskeletal disorders and require special care and attention.
 Getting this certification would create many niche opportunities in the area of senior clients and clients with injuries.